tutu-AO/capstone-projects/README.md

 # capstone-projects
-these projects were built with eclipse IDE
+these projects were built with eclipse IDE and VS Code

 Welcome to photoup app project: